 The L4 microkernel can be started either in real or protect mode.
 If started in real mode, it switches to protect mode by itself.
-The exact load procedure is described in the L4 API, version X.2 reference manual.
+The exact load procedure is described in the L4 <acronym title="Application Programming Interface">API</acronym>, version X.2 reference manual.
 For loading the L4 microkernel, the GNU GRUB bootloader is commonly used.
-The GRUB defines the Multiboot specification, which is intended to be the common protocol between the OS kernel and the bootloader.
-Originally, only GRUB supported the multiboot specification, but it is possible to create a compatible bootloader.
-For example, there is x.exe the Multiboot compliant DOS extender intended to start FreeDOS32 from 16-bit DOS.
-It is multiboot compliant and loads FreeDOS32 which requires a multiboot compliant loader.
-It can use x.exe as well as GRUB.
-The multiboot compliant kernels include The HURD Mach kernel (The GNU GRUB is the officialGNU project bootloader, and it was created specifically for the GNU HURD project.
+The GRUB defines the Multiboot specification, which is intended to be the common protocol between the <acronym title="Operating System">OS</acronym> kernel and the bootloader.
+At this time only GRUB supports the multiboot specification, but it is possible to create a compatible bootloader.
+The multiboot compliant kernels include The HURD Mach kernel (The GNU GRUB is the official GNU project bootloader, and it was created specifically for the GNU HURD project.
 But it also suits for Linux, FreeBSD, OpenBSD, NetBSD, MacOS X and L4).
-But L4 itself is not a multiboot kernel, instead, it uses its own loader/bootstrapper which in L4Ka::Pistachio is kickstart, and in L4/Fiasco is rmgr (note: at this time, rmgr is splitted into two parts: bootstrap loader and the root task).
+But L4 itself is not a multiboot kernel, instead, it uses its own loader/bootstrapper which in L4Ka::Pistachio is kickstart, and in L4/Fiasco is rmgr.

-The Multiboot specification requires from the kernel to have in its first 8192 bytes a structure called the multiboot header.
+< The Multiboot specification requires from the kernel to have in its first 8192 bytes the multiboot header.
 This header defines requirements for the loader from the kernel, such as: the load addresses of various segments of a kernel, initial video mode and kernel entry point.
 The kernel executable file format may be any, the only requitement is to have the multiboot header.
-But GRUB also directly supports the ELF and a out formats.
-(But OS/2 (intel) uses LX format, and OS/2 PPC used ELF format).
+But GRUB also directly supports the ELF and a.out formats.
+(But <acronym title="Operating System">OS</acronym>/2 (intel) uses LX format, and <acronym title="Operating System">OS</acronym>/2 PPC used ELF format).